Perspective

 1. Washable off-season clothes and linens.
 Place clean and fully dry clothes in vacuum-sealed bags along with a silica gel desiccant pack to absorb moisture.
 To re-fluff, wash before you need to use them.
 That also will take care of any "basementy" smell they've developed.

 1. Canning jars.
-Empty glass jars take up a lot of cupboard space, so they're perfect for basement storage until canning season rolls around again.
+Empty glass jars take up a lot of cupboard space, so they're perfect for basement storage until canning season rolls around again (if you're into that sort of thing).

-Basement moisture comes from condensation, leakage or both.
+Basement moisture comes from condensation, leakage, or both.
 Generally, condensation is easiest to fix.
-Solutions may include eliminating sources of moisture like improperly vented clothes dryers, indoor clothes lines and plumbing leaks; adding exhaust fans and dehumidifiers and improving air flow (getting rid of clutter and moving boxes off the floor can help).
+Solutions may include eliminating sources of moisture like improperly vented clothes dryers and plumbing leaks; adding exhaust fans and dehumidifiers, and improving air flow (getting rid of clutter and moving boxes off the floor can help).
 If you notice moisture during warm weather, condensation may be to blame.

 Leaks can be trickier to treat, but simple fixes often yield big gains.
 You may need a combination of steps: